 New Edinburgh venue The Third Door launches mini-festival Qabalala

-In the past month it’s seemed there’s been precious little to get excited about on Edinburgh’s clubbing and live scene, but let’s put the hand-wringing to one side for a few paragraphs and remember that people are still out there trying to get things done.
-Like Ten Tracks online label founder Ed Stack.
+In the past month it's seemed there's been precious little to get excited about on Edinburgh's clubbing and live scene, but let's put the hand-wringing to one side for a few paragraphs and remember that people are still out there trying to get things done.
+Like The Third Door, for example, the former Bristo Square student pulling den known as Medina, which has become one of the city's leading small music venues of late thanks to the creative direction of Ten Tracks online label founder Ed Stack.

 So this Easter Sunday special (named not in honour of Madonna's spiritual leanings, but to tie the religious philosophy's 'celebrate everything' mentality to what Ten Tracks do) is an opportunity to show off what's happening at the Third Door and also to shine a light on the music programme Stack has begun at the rebranded Assembly Bar upstairs.
 'We've got a wide spectrum of tastes and interests, from the acoustic to the electronic,' he says, 'but we like to present them in a way that makes sense.
 Here we'll be starting with noise bands and ending with the clean, African-influenced electronic music of [Glasgow's] Auntie Flo.'